-We refer to Transactions in which the Underliers are foreign currency exchange rates, or under which a party is obligated to deliver a different currency than the one in which its counterparty's obligations are denominated, as "FX Transactions." currencies and involve, or at the option of either party may involve, the exchange of one or more currencies against one or more of another currency as "FX Transactions."
+We refer to Transactions in which the Underliers are foreign currencies and involve, or at the option of either party may involve, the exchange of one or more currencies against one or more of another currency as "FX Transactions."
 The terms of a FX Transaction may incorporate standard definitions published by industry bodies, annexes thereto and other market standard terms.
 Before entering into a FX Transaction, you should obtain and review carefully any such materials incorporated by reference as their content could materially affect your rights and obligations under the FX Transaction, its value and its appropriateness for your particular objectives.

-One of the most common types of FX Transaction is the foreign exchange forward contract ("FX Forward"), which is an agreement between two parties to buy one currency against sellingthe delivery of another currency at an exchangea rate fixedset on the trade date, with for settlement occurring on a specified date in the future.
-Under a deliverable FX Forward, the Transaction terms provide for an exchange of payments in each of the two currencies occurs on the settlement date.
+One of the most common types of FX Transaction is the foreign exchange forward contract ("FX Forward"), which is an agreement to buy one currency against the delivery of another currency at a rate set on the trade date for settlement on a specified date in the future.
+Under a deliverable FX Forward, the Transaction terms provide for an exchange of payments in each of the two currencies on the settlement date.
 Under a non-deliverable FX Forward ("NDF"), the Transaction terms provide for the payment of a net cash settlement amount on the settlement date.
-The cash settlement amount is determined by converting the notional amount of one (or both) of the currencies (the "reference currency") is converted into the other currency or some other designated currency (the "settlement currency") at a pre-agreed spot foreign exchange rate ("settlement rate option") that is observed on a date ("valuation date") prior to the settlement date; and netting the currency amounts so that a single net payment in the settlement currency is made on the settlement date by the party owing the excess.
+The cash settlement amount is determined by converting the notional amount of one (or both) of the currencies into the other currency or some other designated currency (the "settlement currency") at a pre-agreed spot foreign exchange rate ("settlement rate option") that is observed on a date ("valuation date") prior to the settlement date and netting the currency amounts so that a single net payment in the settlement currency is made on the settlement date by the party owing the excess.
 No payment or account transfer takes place in the reference currency.

-Foreign exchange options ("FX Options") are Transactions that give the owner (also known as the seller of the option) the right, but not the obligation to exchange money denominated in one currency into, to make or take delivery of one currency in exchange for taking or making delivery of another currency at a pre-determined exchange rate.
-SimilarlySimilar to FX Forwards, FX Options may be settled on a deliverable or non-deliverable.
-As with other options, basis.
-(We refer to non-deliverable FX Options mayas "NDOs").
+Foreign exchange options ("FX Options") are Transactions that give the owner (also known as the seller of the option) the right, but not the obligation, to make or take delivery of one currency in exchange for taking or making delivery of another currency at a pre-determined exchange rate.
+Similar to FX Forwards, FX Options may be settled on a deliverable or non-deliverable basis.
+(We refer to non-deliverable FX Options as "NDOs").
 FX Options have a variety of exercise styles, such as European, American or Bermudan, and option types.
 See Part III.J -- "Options Transactions present special considerations" -- of the General Disclosure Statement.